reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 Here, we have set our application's `ApplicationStartup` to  a `BufferingApplicationStartup` which is an in-memory implementation that captures the events in Spring's complex startup process.
 The internal buffer will have the capacity we specified - 2048.

 Now, let's hit the `startup` endpoint.
-Unlike the other endpoints `startup` supports `POST method:
+Unlike the other endpoints `startup` supports the `POST` method:

 ```shell
 $ curl -XPOST 'http://localhost:8080/actuator/startup' | jq